ouDriss95/hugoBlog/content/portfolio/project-1.md

 #### Project Details

 The development of a simple landing page for practicing Shopify liquid.
-It is based on a design that I found on dribbble by [Syed Roni](https://dribbble.com/shots/14620662-Curology-Landing-Page-concept), I developed it from scratch using HTML, CSS, JS, GULP and LIQUID.
+It is based on a design that I found on dribbble by <a href="https://dribbble.com/shots/14620662-Curology-Landing-Page-concept" target="_blank">Syed Roni</a>, I developed it from scratch using HTML, CSS, JS, GULP and LIQUID.